Novi Community School District: History

-In 1990 the district began offering the "Here Comes the Bus System," an invention which alerts parents that the school bus is within 2 mi of the bus stop so that students do not have to wait for long periods of time at bus stops.
-Parents could pay $25 (about $ when adjusted for inflation) per year and a deposit in order to use the service.
 In the decade leading up to 2005, the school district's enrollment increased from 3,790 to 6,150 and the budget increased from $29 million (about $ when adjusted for inflation) to $60 million (about $ when adjusted for inflation).
 Around 2005 district administrators anticipated that newly established housing developments in northern and western Novi would add 1,600 houses to the district.
-In 2005 the school district proposed giving random drug tests to students involved in all extracurricular activities.